-Of the multitude of air passengers that travel every year from and to Europe, many travelers do not realize that The European Union has established certain air passenger rights that can protect them while in transit.
+Of the multitude of air passengers that travel every year from and to Europe, many international travelers do not realize that The European Union has established certain air passenger rights that can protect them while in transit.

 An EU flight regulations requires that all the European regulated airlines have to provide compensation to the passengers who suffer from any difficulty while traveling.
 Compensation may be awarded to any passengers who have suffered due to over-bookings, delays, or cancellation of their flight.